-Further, notwithstanding Section 3(e) or 3(g) of the Agreement, if the Optionee terminates employment with the Company or the Employer due to death or the Optionee becomes Disabled as determined by the Company, the vesting of the Option shall accelerate on the date of such termination or determination of disability, and the Option shall continue to be exercisable for a period of three (3) months following the termination date due to death or disability.
-If the Optionee or the Optionee's heirs do not exercise the Option within three (3) months of the Optionee's death or date of termination in the event of disability, the Option will be forfeited and the Optionee or the Optionee's heirs will not be able to exercise the Option.
+Further, notwithstanding Section 3(e) or 3(g) of the Agreement, if the Optionee terminates employment with the Company or the Employer due to death or the Optionee becomes Disabled as determined by the Company, the vesting of the Option shall accelerate on the date of such termination or determination of disability, and the Option shall continue to be exercisable for a period of three (3) months (or such other period as may be required by the SAFE) following the termination date due to death or disability.
+If the Optionee's heirs do not exercise the Option within three (3) months (or such other period as may be required by the SAFE) of the Optionee's death or date of termination in the event of disability, the Option will be forfeited and the Optionee or the Optionee's heirs will not be able to exercise the Option.